 A. I think praying for the vocation to marriage is a wonderful idea!
 And very much needed today!
 Let me offer a few thoughts on this.

 Praying for your vocation is very important.
-But, in all truth, there may even be something necessary for many people even before they pray for their vocation.
+In all truth, there might be something necessary for many people even before they pray for their vocation.
 Namely, they need to realize they actually have a vocation.
-Perhaps to some this seems like an obvious statement but I’m guessing that more people than you realize do not even understand the ideal of a vocation as they grow and begin to look at their future.
+Perhaps this seems like an obvious statement, but I’m guessing that more people than you realize do not understand the ideal of a vocation as they grow and begin to look at their futures.
 Many just presume they will fall in love one day and get married and all will be well.
-And though this may be the case for many, there is still a step or two missing.
+And though this might be the case for many, there is still a step or two missing.

-I think the first thing that all young people need to realize is that God has a plan for your life.
-So, I suggest to all teens and college aged students that you begin by the realization that God has a perfect plan for your life and the key is to discern this.
+The first thing that all young people need to realize is that God has a plan for your life.
+So, I suggest to all teens and college-aged students that you begin with the realization that God has a perfect plan for your life and the key is to discern this.
 A good prayer to pray every day is something like, “Lord, I say yes to your will in my life.
-I may not know it yet but whatever it is I desire to follow that plan alone.
-Give me the insight to discern that plan and the courage to say yes to it every day.”
+I might not know it yet, but whatever it is, I desire to follow that plan alone.
+Give me the insight to discern your plan and the courage to say yes to it every day.”

-I realize that many people may not follow this process of discernment so it’s also very important to note that once a couple enters into marriage, and especially marriage as a sacrament within our Church, God’s grace will be there calling you to now live the vows you made.
+I realize that many people might not follow this process of discernment, so it’s also very important to note that once a couple enters into marriage, and especially marriage as a sacrament within our Church, God’s grace will be there calling you to now live the vows you made.
 Prayer to live those vows well is so essential these days.
-Many marriages are wonderful and fulfilling.
-But way too many bring great pain and hardship.
-Continually saying yes to your vows, being faithful to them, deepening your unwavering commitment and striving to give yourself to your spouse in the same way that Christ gave Himself to the Church is the key.
-And this requires much prayer.
-So prayer before and during marriage is essential.
+Many marriages are wonderful and fulfilling, but way too many bring great pain and hardship.
+Continually saying yes to your vows, being faithful to them, deepening your unwavering commitment, and striving to give yourself to your spouse in the same way that Christ gave Himself to the Church is the key.
+This requires much prayer, so prayer before and during marriage is essential.